 If Apple’s decision to release not one but two larger iPhone models displeased you, the company is now offering the iPhone SE as a peace offering — but can a smaller iPhone still fit the smartphone-shaped hole in your life?
-Let’s find out, and at the end of this review, we’re giving away our test unit to one lucky reader!
+Let’s find out.

 In With The Old

 Physically, the iPhone SE looks and feels identical to the iPhone 5s.
 Absent are the smooth rounded edges found on Apple’s post iPhone 6 smartphones, the camera doesn’t protrude awkwardly out the back, and the power button has once again migrated back to the top of the unit.

 That’s because the iPhone SE uses an identical chassis, with only an extra gram added to the weight this time round (113g).
 Complete with small round volume buttons, the SE I reviewed even looks a little bit like the stainless steel iPhone 4 thanks to the choice of reflective metallic grey and black accents.

 Under the hood it’s a different story.
 Apple has crammed the internals of an iPhone 6s (our review) in there, complete with A9 processor and a mighty 2GB of RAM.
 As expected, iOS flies with barely a stutter, and that extra gigabyte of RAM improves multitasking performance so tabs and apps don’t fall out of memory like they do on older iPhone and iPad models.